-John's first book of poetry, The Grand McLuckless Road Atlas, is coming soon on Pedestrian Press/Bicycle Review.
+John's first book of poetry, The Grand McLuckless Road Atlas, is out now on Pedestrian Press/Bicycle Review.
 A chapbook, Grand McLuckless selects from about a decade of John's poetry, and includes a prize-winner.
 Both print and electronic editions are available now, both from the press or on Amazon.
 Blas Falconer calls the book "full of wit and music."

 John spent July and August 2012 in the Val di Comino, southeast of Rome, as the artist in residence with the Festival delle Storie.
-He gave a number of public talks, and there's a video featuring two of these events.
+He gave a number of public talks, and there's a video in Italian which provides information on the entire Festival.
 The residency proved essential for a memoir now underway to be titled Cooking the Octopus.